MicrosoftDocs/entra-docs/docs/identity/saas-apps/sap-cloud-platform-identity-authentication-provisioning-tutorial.md

 * By default, the value of the Microsoft Entra user `userPrincipalName` attribute is mapped to both the `userName` and `emails[type eq "work"].value` attributes of SAP Cloud Identity Services.
 If user's email addresses are different from their user principal names, then you may need to change this mapping.
 * SAP Cloud Identity Services may ignore values of the `postalCode` attribute if the format of Company ZIP/postal code does not match company country.
 * By default, the Microsoft Entra attribute `department` is mapped to the SAP Cloud Identity Services `urn:ietf:params:scim:schemas:extension:enterprise:2.0:User:department` attribute.
-If Microsoft Entra users have values of the `department` attribute, those values must match those departments already configured in SAP Cloud Identity Services, otherwise creation or update of the user will fail.
+If Microsoft Entra users have values of the `department` attribute, those values must match those departments already configured in SAP Cloud Identity Services, otherwise creation, or update, of the user will fail.
 If the `department` value in Microsoft Entra is not consistent with those in your SAP environment, then remove the mapping prior to assigning users.
 * SAP Cloud Identity Services's SCIM endpoint requires certain attributes to be of specific format.
 You can know more about these attributes and their specific format [here](https://help.sap.com/viewer/6d6d63354d1242d185ab4830fc04feb1/Cloud/en-US/b10fc6a9a37c488a82ce7489b1fab64c.html#).

 ## Assign users to the SAP Cloud Identity Services application in Microsoft Entra ID